This item is an electronic book (e-book) delivered as a PDF, which may be viewed on any device.

 Author’s note

 This guide was originally written for the composition students at the Royal Welsh College of Music and Drama in Cardiff, Wales.
-It began life as a lecture plan covering common tasks in Sibelius, but quickly grew into a document longer than every essay I ever wrote while studying at the college, combined.
+It began life as a lecture plan covering common tasks in Sibelius, but quickly grew out of control – it turns out Sibelius is a pretty comprehensive program!

 This guide is not aimed at, nor tested on, the “budget” Sibelius versions (Sibelius First, and Sibelius), as in my opinion these lack too many necessary features to be suitable for high-quality engraving.